yudhanjaya/yudhanjaya.github.io/_notes/2024-02-Low-power-writing.md

 Of course, you don't have to do it this way.
 There are plenty of easier ways:

--Google Docs: works fine
+- Google Docs: works fine
--Microsoft Word for Android: works fine
+- Microsoft Word for Android: works fine
--iA Writer for Android: works fine
+- iA Writer for Android: works fine

 You can email yourself your files, stick them on Google Drive, OneDrive, or even save them to a USB stick.
 That's up to you.